 He is also the founding director of the Human Eye Biobank for Research.
-He is a member, Institute of Biomedical Engineering Science and Technology (iBEST) and an adjunct professor, Faculty of Engineering and Architectural Science, Ryerson University.
+He is a member of the Institute of Biomedical Engineering Science and Technology (iBEST) and an Adjunct Professor, Faculty of Engineering and Architectural Science, Ryerson University.